NadunMN/NadunMN/README.md

 ## About Me

-I am Nadun Madusanka, a passionate developer with a keen interest in front-end technologies and cloud computing.
+I am Nadun Madusanka, a passionate developer with a keen interest in front-end technologies, back-end and cloud computing.
 I love creating efficient, scalable, and user-friendly applications.

-- 💼 Currently working at [Your Company]
+- 🎓 Currently study at University of Colombo School of Computing
-- 🎓 Graduated from [Your University]
 - 🌱 Learning more about React, Node.js, and cloud platforms like AWS and Azure

 ## 🛠️ Skills